 Kupka attended Academies of Fine Arts in Prague and Vienna and moved to Paris in 1896.
 Inspired by Neo-Impressionism and Fauvist painting exhibitions, he began exploring optical theory, intense color, and light and space effects.
 During this period of experimentation, Kupka supported himself as a caricaturist for satirical magazines.

 In 1912, Kupka’s “landmark painting Amorpha: Fugue in Two Colors, was exhibited in Paris at Le Salon d’Automne.
 It’s one of the “first abstract paintings shown in Paris”.
 His circular studies “demonstrate his intense, iterative experimentation with the motif”.
 Kupka’s abstract paintings from 1912–13 “push the boundaries of nonrepresentational art”.

 “As a young teen, Kupka worked for a saddle maker who introduced him to spiritualism and ideas about the cosmos, concepts he later used in early drawings and paintings that explored the relationship between religion, color, and geometry.”
 MoMA

 Otto Gutfreund 1889–1927

-The last chapter of the Kupka Gutfreund Exhibition is comprised of 17 sculptures and a number of drawings and designs by renowned sculptor Otto Gutfreund.
+The last chapter of the Kupka Gutfreund Exhibition is comprised of 17 sculptures and drawings and designs by renowned sculptor Otto Gutfreund.
 A total of 103 Gutfreund works are documented.
 His sculptures from 1911 to 1923 represent “Czech Expressionism, Cubism, and a new visual style for the First Czechoslovakian Republic“.

 Gutfreund was born in Dvůr Králové nad Labem, one of five children in a Czech Jewish family.
 His father owned a small yarn dyeing plant.
 With the help of his clever wife, a seamstress, he later built the first modern round brickyard in the region.
 “Family cohesion and a love of art, especially literature and music, helped them overcome difficulties.”